 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Melanoma.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 About the skin

 The skin is the largest organ in the body.
 It protects against infection and injury and helps regulate body temperature.
 The skin also stores water and fat and produces vitamin D.